jacobabrennan/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 The runtime complexity is O(n), where n is the total number of names.
 There are no nested loops or recursion.

+Edit: This fails to account for the complexity of the sort opperations, which are O(n log(n)).
+This means the whole algorithm has a complexity of O(n log(n)).

 8. What is the space complexity of your optimized code in `names.py`?

 The space complexity is also O(n), as all that needs to be stored are the two